 Federico Borella is a freelance photojournalist named Photographer of the year 2019 at Sony Awards 2019.
-Internationally published, Federico has more than 10 years of experience as a news photographer and reportage working for both national and foreign magazines, agencies and publications, including Newsweek, Time Magazine, CNN, Stern, Days Japan, XL Semanal, National Geographic USA, NZZ, Alpha magazine, Magazinet Norway, Aftenposten, Dagens Nyether, among others.
+Internationally published, Federico has more than 10 years of experience as a news photographer and reportage working for both national and foreign magazines, agencies and publications, including Newsweek, Time Magazine, CNN, Stern, Dummy, Days Japan, XL Semanal, NZZ, Alpha magazine, Magazinet Norway, Aftenposten, Dagens Nyether, among others.

 Well versed in video making with advanced knowledge of storytelling, composition, lighting and post production— Federico is an educator in photography and photojournalism.